 Please enter this text to replace the highlighted text that starts with “However,” at the bottom of page 156 and top of page 157.

 However, because File::create could also fail, we need a second arm in the inner match expression.
-When the file can’t be created, a different error message will be printed.
-The second arm of the outer match stays the same so that the program panics on any error besides the missing file error.
+When the file can’t be created, a different error message is printed.
+The second arm of the outer match stays the same, so the program panics on any error besides the missing file error.

 That’s a lot of match!
-The match expression is very useful, but also very much a primitive.
-In Chapter 13, we’ll learn about closures; the Result<T, E> type has many methods that accept a closure and are implemented using match expressions, and using those methods will make your code more concise.
+The match expression is very useful but also very much a primitive.
+In Chapter 13, you’ll learn about closures; the Result<T, E> type has many methods that accept a closure and are implemented using match expressions.
+Using those methods will make your code more concise.
 A more seasoned Rustacean might write this code instead of Listing 9-5:

+prod: check xref

 use std::fs::File;